crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 $is_automated = true; // bool | Filter of the automated rewards *Possible values: true - returns all automated rewards / false - returns all non automated rewards / no value - all rewards(filter is not applied)*
 $reward_group = 56; // int | The unique id for the reward group *Possible values: 0 - cash desk reward (party time reward) / 1 - catalog reward / 2 - campaign reward*
 $customer_type_id = array("customer_type_id_example"); // string[] | Select by list of customer types from customer-types resource.
 Logic OR is used between values
-$without_stores = true; // bool | If true, resource call returns rewards without list of stores.
+$without_stores = true; // bool | If true, the data will not contain information about business units (stores).
 If false, or not set resource returns default strucutre.
 $tag_ids = array("tag_ids_example"); // string[] | Parameter filters values by a list of tag ids.
 Logic OR is used between values.

 try {